JaimePolidura/MemDB/libs/googletest/docs/gmock_cook_book.md

   EXPECT_CALL(mock, Foo(ElementsAreArray(expected_vector2)));
 ```

-In case the array needs to be dynamically created (and therefore the array size
+In case the array needs to be dynamically created (and therefore the array valueSize
 cannot be inferred by the compiler), you can give `ElementsAreArray()` an
-additional argument to specify the array size:
+additional argument to specify the array valueSize:

 ```cpp
 using ::testing::ElementsAreArray;